 15.1.6 Investigation.
 It has: (a) full experience and proper qualifications to perform the Work, (b) examined this Agreement and all exhibits and attachments hereto thoroughly and become familiar with their terms, (c) ascertained the nature and location of the Work, the general character and accessibility of the Site, the nature of the Site’s geotechnical and soil conditions, including underground obstructions, the presence of endangered plant or animal species, the existence of obstacles to construction, the location and character of existing or adjacent work or structures, and other general and local conditions and Laws (including labor Laws) which might affect its performance of the Work or the cost thereof and (d) performed such testing or examined the results of such testing as normally would be conducted by a contractor considering entering into an agreement such as this Agreement and taking into account the available time for such examination.

-15.2 Owner Representations.
-Owner represents and warrants that:
+15.2 Construction Manager Representations.
+Construction Manager represents and warrants that: [Conform for ENA, not Owner]

 15.2.1 Business Organization.
-It is a limited liability company duly organized, validly existing and in good standing under the laws of the state of its formation, is qualified to do business in all jurisdictions in which the nature of the business conducted by it makes such qualification necessary and where failure so to qualify would have a material adverse effect on its financial condition, operations, prospects or business.
+It is a corporation duly organized, validly existing and in good standing under the laws of the state of Delaware, is qualified to do business in all jurisdictions in which the nature of the business conducted by it makes such qualification necessary and where failure so to qualify would have a material adverse effect on its financial condition, operations, prospects or business.

 15.2.2 No Violation of Law; Litigation.
 It is not in violation of any applicable Law, which violations, individually or in the aggregate, would affect performance of any of its obligations under this Agreement.
 There are no legal or arbitration proceedings or any proceeding by or before any court or Governmental Authority now pending or (to Owner’s knowledge) threatened against it which, if adversely determined, could reasonably be expected to have a material adverse effect on its financial condition, operations, prospects, or business, as a whole, or its ability to perform its obligations under this Agreement.